Long term food storage

-You don’t have to be a doomsday prepper or a homesteader with 100 acres to put extra food by.
-It’s reassuring to know you have some food on hand in case of an emergency or financial setback.
-And it’s really convenient to have a solid supply of home canned food and dry goods.
+You don’t have to be a doomsday prepper or a homesteader with 100 acres to set up a food stockpile.
+It’s reassuring to know you have food on hand in case of an emergency or financial setback.
+And it’s really convenient to have a solid supply of canned food, dry goods and other shelf-stable items.
 That means fewer trips to the store and less packaging and waste.

 What is long term food storage?

 I’m using “long term”here to mean 1-5 years.
 Many foods will last longer than that, however.
 My primary goal in setting up long term food storage is to have 12-18 months of shelf-stable canned and dry goods on hand.
 You may want more or less food or to store some of it for decades.
 The information in this post applies no matter your food storage timeline.

 This is food we are actively consuming and replenishing, not an untouchable treasure hoard of food stockpile for survival purposes.
 I’m focusing primarily on shelf-stable food for this post, not frozen or refrigerated items, although those obviously can be part of your food stockpile.